-(1) Except for Dr. Kenney, compensation amounts were paid in Canadian dollars and have been converted to U.S. dollars for purposes of the table.
-The U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7980 which was the average Bank of Canada foreign exchange rate for the 2021 fiscal year.
+(1) Compensation amounts for Mr. Mortimer, Ms. Aulin and Dr. Sherrington were paid in Canadian dollars and have been converted to U.S. dollars for purposes of the table.
+The U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7410, which was the average Bank of Canada foreign exchange rate for the 2023 fiscal year.

-(2) Dr. Kenney's compensation amount was denominated in U.S. dollars pursuant to his employment agreement with Xenon Pharmaceuticals USA Inc. The compensation amounts in the column titled "Actual Award Amount" reflect the actual U.S. dollar amounts paid to Dr. Kenney.
+(2) Compensation amounts for Drs.
+Kenney and Von Seggern were denominated in U.S. dollars pursuant to their employment agreements with Xenon Pharmaceuticals USA Inc. The compensation amounts in the column titled "Actual Award Amount" reflect the actual U.S. dollar amounts paid to Drs.
+Kenney and Von Seggern, respectively.